Feyerabend/ABC80/abc802/README.md

 hardware and software seen in ABC computers, it could have led to the development of other computer systems.

-In fact, I personally attempted to persuade a small company that manufactured add-ons for ABC computers in 1985, even before Windows 1.0 was released.
-However, my efforts were unsuccessful.
-To showcase the potential of a windowed interface on a screen, I created a lightweight demo using a markup language.
-The demo functioned similar to a printer but displayed content on the screen instead.
-Well, that never happended.
+In 1985, prior to the release of Windows 1.0, I personally endeavored to persuade a small company specializing in ABC computer add-ons.
+Unfortunately, my attempts were unsuccessful.
+To demonstrate the potential of a windowed interface on a screen, I developed a lightweight demo utilizing a markup language.
+The demo operated in a manner reminiscent of a printer, but instead displayed content on the screen.
+My inspiration stemmed from both Lisa/Macintosh computers and Lisp Machines, which featured mouse-driven interfaces and windows.
+Although I had only seen pictures of the latter, I was aware of their presence at the university where I was studying.

 ## References